olakunleoladimeji/mariadb-kubernetes/mariadb-enterprise/README.md

 Refer to https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container for the definition of resource requests and limits.

+## Supported topologies

+The following topologies are currently supported:

+* Standalone: a single MariaDB Server instance;
+* Master/Slave: 1 master MariaDB Server instance replicated to 2 slave MariaDB instances, fronted by 2 MaxScale instances in a load-balanced configuration.
+MaxScale provides automated failover for the master.
+The number of running MariaDB Server instances can be managed at runtime;
+* Galera: 3 MariaDB instances in a Master/Master replication configuration (Galera cluster), fronted by 2 MaxScale instances in a load-balanced configuration.
+The number of running MariaDB Server instances can be managed at runtime;
+* Columnstore-Standalone: a single MariaDB ColumnStore instance with 1 UM and 1 PM running on the same pod;
+* Columnstore: MariaDB ColumnStore with 1 UM and 3 PMs running on separate pods.

 ## Using the cluster

 To access the MaxScale node locally, follow the below steps: